intmus/inttheory22-23/_01-pitches-clefs/a2-pitchesclefs.md

 1. “What instruments use alto clef?”
 Alto voice for baroque, Viola, Cello
 2. “What instruments use tenor clef?”
 Bass, Trombone, Cello, Euphonium, etc
 1. “Where is middle C on each clef”
-  - Alto and Tenor - the middle of the clef, where the clef points to
+  1. Alto and Tenor - the middle of the clef, where the clef points to
 1. “Why do we have these four clefs?”
-  - Because of the ranges of instruments

 ### 2022-22 Discussion